FAQs

 Q. What is carried in the camp store?

 A. Our Camp Store has a great selection of high quality baseball caps, t-shirts, shorts, and sweatshirts, which are suitable for your child to wear at home and at school.
 Post cards, ping pong paddles, camp stickers, flashlights, water bottles, and other items can also be purchased in the Camp Store.
-An order form for hats, t-shirts, shorts, and sweatshirts will be mailed to parents in mid-April.
+An order form for hats, t-shirts, shorts, and sweatshirts will be sent to parents in mid-April, along with the other pre-camp forms.

 Q. How is camper laundry taken care of?